 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Study creative music technology and you will develop the skills and knowledge necessary to pursue a successful career in the film, TV live-event and computer-games industries.
+Study BMus (Hons) Creative Music Technology and you’ll develop the skills and knowledge necessary to pursue a successful career in the creative industries, including those centred around digital music, film, TV live-event and computer-games.

-Graduates of this programme have gone on to become successful film and TV sound designers and composers, have found employment in music education, business and marketing, and have also achieved higher degrees and qualifications.
+Our graduates have gone on to become successful film and TV sound designers, producers and composers, and have found employment in music education, business and marketing.
+They have also achieved higher degrees and qualifications.

 Academic year structure